Safety Recall 22S21 Right-Hand Engine Oil Separator Inspection – 2020-2022 Ford Escape & 2021-2022 Bronco Sport

 Title: 2020-2022 Escape, 2021-2022 Bronco Sport, 1.5L Engine Oil Separator Leak

 From July-October 2021, CCRG investigated the underhood fire reports.
-Ford Design Analysis Engineering inspected the two VOQ vehicles that experienced underhood fires and observed extensive fire damage to the engine compartment.
+FordeBay logo Design Analysis Engineering inspected the two VOQ vehicles that experienced underhood fires and observed extensive fire damage to the engine compartment.
 Although there was no conclusive evidence of a cause for either fire, there was evidence of oil and severe heat damage at the upper rear of the engine.
 Based on these facts, CCRG opened an investigation into potential leaks at the engine oil separator which was a possible source of oil and is located in the upper rear of the engine.
 CCRG and Engineering searched for any other reports of 1.5L underhood fires that occurred prior to the July 19, 2021, report.
 Based upon these reviews, CCRG identified five other cases of underhood fire in 2020-2021 Escape vehicles where leaks at the oil separator may have initiated the fires.
 Additionally, CCRG and Engineering identified twelve warranty claims for vehicles where the oil separator was replaced for an external oil leak and described a crack in the separator housing.
 CCRG and Engineering understood underhood fire claims and warranty part replacements were occurring at low time in service and at low vehicle mileage based upon studied reports.

-manufacturing implemented visual inspections to ensure there is no damage present for each oil separator shipped from the supplier manufacturing facility, at the engine assembly plant, and at the vehicle assembly plants where completed engines are shipped to.
+In October 2021 FordeBay logo’s supplier Bruss NA and FordeBay logo manufacturing implemented visual inspections to ensure there is no damage present for each oil separator shipped from the supplier manufacturing facility, at the engine assembly plant, and at the vehicle assembly plants where completed engines are shipped to.

-did not identify any new related claims that occurred during this period.
+From November – December 2021 the CCRG worked with the supplier and departments within FordeBay logo to understand the potential root cause of oil separator damage and determine if there was a population of vehicles in the field at risk.
+FordeBay logo did not identify any new related claims that occurred during this period.
 CCRG determined the probability of a damaged oil separator to be low.
 Additionally, at this time, CCRG determined that due to low time in service of the known failures, and the nature of the symptoms associated with an oil leak, including oil smoke or smell, all damaged separators in the field would have already been identified by owners and repaired.

 In January 2022, CCRG placed the investigation into a monitoring period with the understanding that all damaged separators had been remedied under warranty.